cbrown5/cbrown5.github.io/_posts/2018-03-24-ridge-to-reef-management.md

 Furthermore we could evaluate what area of lagoonal coral reefs had been protected by recent actions to stop further illegal logging in the Kia region.

 So so the data on coral reefs helped us to resolve the tracing challenge of where pollutant impacts are sourced from.
+This work could be used to inform on priorities for where future should not be located.

-The Communication Challenge
+## The Communication Challenge

 The final major challenge we identified that ridge to reef managers face is communicating the complex chain of processes that links land-use change to it's impacts on coastal marine ecosystems.